luca-Serena/Lunes-blockchain/README.md

 ## 51%

-This execution mode will run 100 times the main simulation using an increasing value of the hashrate of an attacker (using 10000 node the `attackerid` is 1337).
+This execution mode will run 100 times the main simulation using an increasing value of the hashrate of an attacker (by default the `attackerid` is 337).

 Output of this tests can be found in `./outputs` directory with the name: `test-51-H.txt` with **H** the value of the attacker's hashrate.

 #### Tests

-- 51-v1: 70% of miners (7000) in the network with low hashrate (no pools); the final plot is not what theoretical should be expected
-- 51-v2: 0.2% of miners (20) in the network with two pools with hashrate 17.7 and 13.8;
-- 51-v3: 0.15% of miners in the network with 3 pools and attacker is joining the network increasing the total hashrate (the sum of all hashrates percentage is > 100%);
-- dos: clock of 200 with 70% of miners; increasing number of node that perform the filtering of all messages of node 1337
-- dos-v2: same as `dos` but with `broadcast` dissemination and `TTL=20` (same results)
-- selfish-mining: 0.15% of miners with 3 bit pools
+51% attack has been tested both with 9 pools (whose overall hashrate is 82,7%) and without any pool.
+The results slightly differ, in the no pools configuration the number of succeded attacks is higher.
+Then the attack can be tested with a different

+selfish mining has also been tested both with 9 pools and with no pools.
+The results are simular but in the no pools configuration the number of succeded attacks is slightly higher

+dos attack has been tested with both probabilistic broadcast and dandelion as transaction dissemination protocol.
+It turned out that the used gossip algorithm is not a factor for the outcome of the test.

 ## Contacts

 Gabriele D'Angelo: <g.dangelo@unibo.it>
 Edoardo Rosa: <edoardo.rosa@studio.unibo.it>
+Luca Serena <luca.serena2@unibo.it>